 What to pitch

-- Perspective, and point of view, and personality.
-Have a voice.
-Have a thesis.
-Have an angle.
-Readers should take something away from your story beyond “Now I know more about X.” They should still be thinking about it and grappling with it and questioning themselves days later.
+- A critical lens: Your pieces take us beyond the Who-What-When-Where-Why and into “Why It Matters.”
+Readers should take something away from your story beyond “Now I know more about X.” They should be thinking about it and grappling with it days later.

 This is where it gets fun.
 You’ll get a draft of the core story before it publishes, and time to read, sit with, and digest it.
 And then you’ll create something, based on whatever piece of it spoke to you (or provoked you!).
 Maybe your creation will follow the theme of the core story; maybe it won’t.
 Along with your creative work, you’ll write a paragraph or two explaining the thought process that led from the core story to your piece.